A Baby Passport Is Necessary To Travel Abroad.

 Applying at the Post Office

 The in-person process is pretty simple and straightforward.
 The day you apply, give all the required paperwork to the passport agent who, in turn, will check that everything is in order.
 Once it is, he or she will accept your application fee.
-If you request regular service, you should receive your baby’s passport within four to six weeks.
-With expedited service, the passport should be ready in just two to three weeks.
+If you request regular service, you should receive your baby’s passport within seven to ten weeks.
+With expedited service, the passport should be ready in just three to five weeks.
 When your baby’s passport arrives in the mail, print your baby’s name and then sign your name (with the relationship in parentheses) on the signature line.

 A minor 16 years and younger will have a passport for only five years.
 When you reapply, the process will be the same.
 Be sure to keep all your necessary documents safe for the next go-around to ensure smooth sailing for future family travels!